BBBSnowball/robotnix/README.md

 - sign release
     - FIXME We need signify-openbsd because signify doesn't support `-S`.
 Workaround:
       `apt remove signify && apt install signify-openbsd && ln -s signify-openbsd /usr/bin/signify`
-    - FIXME Fingerprint of AVB should be the sha256 of the AVB public key but that doesn't match, for me. https://source.android.com/docs/security/features/verifiedboot/boot-flow#unlocked-devices https://github.com/nix-community/robotnix/blob/f941a20537384418c22000f6e6487c92441e0a7f/docs/src/modules/attestation.md?plain=1#L52C7-L52C42
+    - DONE Fingerprint of AVB should be the sha256 of the AVB public key but that doesn't match, for me. https://source.android.com/docs/security/features/verifiedboot/boot-flow#unlocked-devices https://github.com/nix-community/robotnix/blob/f941a20537384418c22000f6e6487c92441e0a7f/docs/src/modules/attestation.md?plain=1#L52C7-L52C42
+        - "ID: 9ac41741" is for unlocked bootloader, it seems.
+It does display the complete fingerprint when locked.
+        - DONE: Try this with my key.
+Only tested with official GOS, so far. -> It matches.
+    - FIXME add `--extra_apks RobotnixF-Droid.apk=PRESIGNED` in scripts/release.sh or maybe `LOCAL_CERTIFICATE := PRESIGNED` in its Android.mk
+- refactor:
+    - make build-env script also for the first steps (but not with nix)
+    - delete /grapheneos/step-done in that script and re-create when successful and use that in the checks
 - copy factory and ota zips out of the final image
 - generate differential updates
 - apply some things from robotnix: